Commits and Anchors

 duration_secs | How long the session lasted |

-Some tools store exact token counts in their local data (Claude Code, Gemini CLI, OpenCode, Codex CLI).
-For tools that don’t (Cursor, Copilot, Windsurf), oobo estimates tokens using tiktoken and marks them withis_estimated: true.
+Some tools store exact token counts (Claude Code, Gemini CLI, OpenCode, Codex CLI, Zed).
+For tools that don’t (Cursor, Copilot), oobo estimates tokens using tiktoken and marks them withis_estimated: true.

 Transparency